Metropolitan Opera House (Lincoln Center): Lobby

 On display in the lobby, and visible to the outside plaza, are two murals created for the space by Marc Chagall, The Sources of Music and The Triumph of Music.
 The murals are approximately 30 ft by 36 ft.
 The south wall holds the work entitled The Triumph of Music while the north wall contains The Sources of Music.
 In 2009, the Met's board of directors decided to use the paintings as collateral for a long-term loan which previously relied on cash for backing.
 Some sources estimate the value of the paintings at $20 million.
+By 2026—when the Metropolitan Opera contemplated selling the Chagall murals to cover a funding deficit—Sotheby's had appraised the works at $55 million.